There are four principal forms of business organisation in India.

 The Companies Act mandatorily requires shareholders’ approval for the following decisions; in addition, shareholders in closely held companies may agree to or require other actions to be taken only by shareholder approval:

 A newly incorporated company is required to hold the first AGM within a period of nine months from the date of closing of the first financial year and, in all other cases, within a period of six months from the date of closing of the financial year.
-The Companies Act requires every company to have its financial year from April 1 to March 31.
-However, if a company is consolidating its financial statement with its overseas parent, which may have a different financial year, then the Indian company is permitted to have such different financial year with the prior approval of the National Company Law Tribunal.
+The Companies Act requires every company to have its financial year from April 1st to March 31st.
+However, if a company is consolidating its financial statement with its overseas parent, which may have a different financial year, then the Indian company is permitted to have that different financial year with the prior approval of the National Company Law Tribunal.

 Every meeting requires a valid notice (in writing or electronic form) to be given to all shareholders, accompanied by a statement that sets out material facts relating to the nature of business to be transacted at such meeting.

-There are two types of meetings of shareholders prescribed under the Companies Act:
+There are two types of meetings of shareholders prescribed under the Companies Act.

 A shareholder is entitled to certain information, rights and considerations by virtue of an ownership stake in the business.
 The company must protect and facilitate the exercise of shareholders' rights, such as: